RamVasuthevan/Personal-Website/website/bitsbipsbricks/_posts/2024-05-14-Jekyll-Sub-Blogs.md

 A [tag](https://jekyllrb.com/docs/posts/#tags) can be defined using can be defined using the front matter keys `tag` or `tags` (a space separated list of tags)

-This snippet is built to match the style of Minma, but similar logic can be used for another theme.
+This snippet is built to match the style of Minma, but similar logic can be used for other themes.

 Copy the following code and paste it in `_includes/blog.html`: